Skip to main content

 5. TAPI devices association

-Also, make sure that the "" flag is set for all the devices.
+Also, make sure that the "Allow Control of Device from CTI" flag is set for all the devices.

 Note: you must associate the operators' phones to control them via the attendant console.
 You must associate ALL the devices (IP phones, mobile phones, soft phones...) to the ImagicleCTI users to be able to see their status on the Attendant console BLF.

-Setup the ImagicleCTI account is described in the IAS General configuration section.
+Setup the ImagicleCTI account is described in this KB article.

-You can find the TSP installation procedure in the IAS installation section of this guide.
+You can find the TSP installation procedure in this KB article.

 Enter the privileged mode and in the global configuration add this command: